Botrytis cinerea: Viticulture

-In the Botrytis infection known as "noble rot" (pourriture noble in French, or Edelfäule in German), the fungus removes water from the grapes, leaving behind a higher percent of solids, such as sugars, fruit acids and minerals.
+In the Botrytis infection known as noble rot, the fungus removes water from the grapes, leaving behind a higher percent of solids, such as sugars, fruit acids and minerals.
 This results in a more intense, concentrated final product.
 The wine is often said to have an aroma of honeysuckle and a bitter finish on the palate.

 A distinct fermentation process initially caused by nature, the combination of geology, climate and specific weather led to the particular balance of beneficial fungus while leaving enough of the grape intact for harvesting.
-The Chateau d'Yquem is the only Premier Cru Supérieur, largely due to the vineyard's susceptibility to noble rot.
+The Chateau d'Yquem is the only Premier Cru Supérieur Sauternes, largely due to the vineyard's susceptibility to noble rot.

-Botrytis complicates winemaking by making fermentation more complex.
+Botrytis complicates the fermentation process during winemaking.
 Botrytis produces an anti-fungal compound that kills yeast and often results in the fermentation stopping before the wine has accumulated sufficient levels of alcohol.

 Botrytis bunch rot is another condition of grapes caused by B. cinerea that causes great losses for the wine industry.
 It is always present on the fruitset, however, it requires a wound to start a bunch rot infection.
 Wounds can come from insects, wind, accidental damage, etc. To control botrytis bunch rot there are a number of fungicides available on the market.
 Generally, these should be applied at bloom, bunch closure and veraison (the most important being the bloom application).
 Some winemakers are known to use the German method of fermentation and prefer having a 5% bunch rot rate in their grapes and will usually hold the grapes on the vine a week longer than normal.